 Prevention of Rh Incompatibility

-Women who are Rh-negative can be treated with Rh immune globulin at times when they are likely to be exposed to Rh-positive blood (for example, if they have an amniocentesis or chorionic villus sampling, or give birth to baby with Rh-positive blood).
-Administering this medication in a timely fashion is critical, because once Rh antibodies have formed, the medication will no longer be effective.
-Early prenatal care is also very important, because doctors can determine whether a pregnancy is at risk for Rh incompatibility, and if it is, closely monitor the mother and baby’s health.
+Women who are Rh-negative can be treated with Rh immune globulin at times when they are likely to be exposed to Rh-positive blood (for example, if they have an amniocentesis or chorionic villus sampling, or give birth to a baby with Rh-positive blood).
+Administering this medication in a timely fashion is critical because once Rh antibodies have formed, the medication will no longer be effective.
+Early prenatal care is also very important because doctors can determine whether a pregnancy is at risk for Rh incompatibility and if it is, closely monitor the mother and baby’s health.
 They can watch for signs of hemolytic anemia and provide treatment as necessary.

 Signs and Symptoms of Rh Incompatibility

 Rh incompatibility does not manifest any obvious signs or symptoms in pregnant women, but newborns may show signs of hemolytic anemia.
 These include:

 - Jaundice, which can be recognized by a yellowing of the skin and the whites of the eyes.
 Rh incompatibility causes fetal red blood cells to die, and these dying cells release hemoglobin into the blood.
 The hemoglobin is then broken down into a compound called bilirubin, which is what causes the yellowish color in the baby.
 High levels of bilirubin can also cause a form of brain damage called kernicterus.

 - Fluid buildup, which is an indication of heart failure.
 Without enough red blood cells to transport hemoglobin throughout the body, the infant’s heart will have to work harder, and the stress of this can lead to heart failure.
 The buildup of fluid as the result of heart failure is known as hydrops fetalis.